How Anxiety Works: Its Impact on Daily Life

 Emotional Exhaustion and Relationship Strains

-Excessive anxiety over time not only wears down physical well-being but also leads to emotional burnout.
-People might feel detached or irritable, complicating interactions with coworkers, friends, or family members.
+Excessive anxiety over time leads to emotional burnout.
+You might feel detached or irritable.
 In relationships, emotional unavailability or outbursts of frustration can arise when unresolved anxiety saturates daily life.
-Proactively handling anxiety ensures healthier communication and fosters emotional resilience.

 Diminished Quality of Life